OmarEinea/GoodReadsScraper/Readme.md

 This is a python 3 web scraping script to get books reviews from goodreads.com,<br>
 using the web browser automation tool Selenium, and BeautifulSoup for pulling data out of HTML.<br>
-I used it to scrape around 700k Arabic reviews in 2018 (Arabic reviews are fewer than English ones).
+I used it to scrape around 700k Arabic reviews in 2018 (Arabic reviews are fewer than English ones).<br>
+We experimented on the collected data and published the results in a conference paper [[link](https://ieeexplore.ieee.org/abstract/document/7945800)].
 ### Contents

-- Analyzer.py: A short script to display some statistics about scraped books reviews
+- Analyzer.py: short script to display some statistics about scraped books reviews
-- Books.py: A class to scrape books ids from goodreads list or lists search or shelf
+- Books.py: class to scrape books ids from goodreads list or lists search or shelf
-- Browser.py: A subclass of Chrome WebDriver class that's specialized for GoodrReads browsing
+- Browser.py: subclass of Chrome WebDriver class that's specialized for GoodrReads browsing
-- Reviews.py: A class to scrape reviews from goodreads books using books ids
+- Reviews.py: class to scrape reviews from goodreads books using books ids
-- Sample.py: A sample script showing a complete use of the scraper with error handling
+- Sample.py: sample script showing a complete use of the scraper with error handling
-- Tools.py: A set of function tools that are used in other scripts
+- Tools.py: set of function tools that are used in other scripts
-- Writer.py: A class to write scraped reviews to files
+- Writer.py: class to write scraped reviews to files
-- requirements.txt: A list of Required Python modules to be installed
+- requirements.txt: list of Required Python modules to be installed

 ### Requirements